huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Deploy the Windows 11 Honeypot

-A Windows 11 virtual machine was deployed with a public IP address, allowing it to be accessed directly from the internet.
-The VM serves as the honeypot, intentionally exposed to attract automated scanners and brute-force attacks targeting Remote Desktop Protocol (RDP).
+A Windows 11 virtual machine with a public IP address was deployed to serve as the internet-facing honeypot.

 <img src="assets/image 4.png" width="900">